thanhdinh98/MP3-Relax/README.md

 Replace the url in Setup_links.js file with the url that you want to crawl infromations from the sites.
 Replace file_path's value for your location to save the json file and file_name's value to name your json file.
+Replace song's informations's value to true for crawling your necessary data.

 For crawling informations from mp3.zing.vn, run with method: npm run mp3.